 The Consecutive Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the Consecutive Error trigger.

 The Delay Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the delay exceeding the Delay Threshold.

+The MSDU Delivery Ratio Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the MSDU delivery ratio for the TC given by TID being lower than the value specified in the MSDU Delivery Ratio field in the relevant QoS Characteristics element.

 TGbe editor: modify the following paragraphes in subclause 9.4.2.21.11 of Draft REVme 1.0 as: